noranta4/ASIF/README.md

 Click on the big blue button [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/noranta4/ASIF/blob/main/ASIF_colab_demo.ipynb) and run all the cells of the notebook.
 That's it.

-You can adjust backbones and datasets through the convenient drop-down menus.
+You can adjust backbones and datasets using the convenient drop-down menus.

 ## Cite
 If you liked our work and want to cite it in yours: